 Nailing the Right Water Temperature

 Goldilocks’ Guide to Water Temp: Not too hot, not too cold – getting the water temperature 'just right' is crucial.
 Aim for a temperature between 195°F and 205°F. If you don’t have a thermometer, let boiling water sit for about 30 seconds to a minute before pouring it over your grounds.
 This can help you avoid scalding the coffee and extracting those bitter flavors.
+Also consider the method you're using to make coffee when determining how to make coffee less bitter, as some brewing methods may require a different water temperature.

 Keeping Beans Fresh and Flavorful